Chief Technology Officer

-Graham Drozeski is the Vice President of Government Programs at Aurora Flight Sciences, a Boeing company.
+Graham Drozeski is the Chief Technology Officer at Aurora Flight Sciences, a Boeing company.
 His programs leverage emerging air vehicle technologies, advances in autonomy, and novel platform configurations.

 Prior to his current tenure at Aurora, Graham worked for the Defense Advanced Research Projects Agency (DARPA), where he served as a program manager leading development of new vertical take-off and landing (VTOL) aircraft, advanced autonomous aircraft capabilities, and a variety of other manned and unmanned aircraft technologies.